openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ﻿# openactive-broker-microservice

-This Node.js microservice provides a service to harvest data and proxy calls to an Open Booking API.
+Broker Microservice sits in front of a [Booking System](#booking-system-under-test), which is an implementation of the [Open Booking API](https://openactive.io/open-booking-api/EditorsDraft/), and provides the following services, to enable Test Suite:

+1. [Harvests](#initial-harvest) data from the Booking System's Opportunity and Order RPDE feeds.
+This data is then [validated](#data-model-validation) and [cached](#opportunity-id-cache) and any [listeners](#two-phase-listeners) are notified.
+2. Fetch and parse data from the Booking System's [Dataset Site](https://openactive.io/dataset-api-discovery/EditorsDraft/).
+3. Sets up and maintains [auth credentials](#auth) for access to the Booking System.

-It needs to be running, against an Open Booking API implementation, in order for the [openactive-integration-tests](../openactive-integration-tests/) to run.
+It needs to be running, against a Booking System, in order for the [openactive-integration-tests](../openactive-integration-tests/) to run.

-TODO perhaps a little more summary about what it does?

 ## Usage in separate terminal windows